To search these pages:

 Q. How do I contact a professor so I can request a permission code?

-A. Once Advance Registration ends, you may contact professors directly by using their faculty web page at SLIS faculty list.
-You can also go to SLIS Class Schedule, look up your specific class, and click on the instructor’s name, which will take you to the instructor’s web page.
+A. Once Advance Registration ends, you may contact professors directly by using their faculty web page at iSchool faculty list.
+You can also go to iSchool Class Schedule, look up your specific class, and click on the instructor’s name, which will take you to the instructor’s web page.

 MISCELLANEOUS CLASS REGISTRATION QUESTIONS